kumpan/unikorn/content/blog/2020-05-13-how-do-you-get-pages-to-rank-well-based-on-their-content.md

 author: Anna Råström
 category: Unikorn Marketing
 featured_image:
-  src: ../assets/social-media-reporting.png
+  src: ../assets/pexels-jameson-mallari-atenta-4619829.jpg
-  alt: Social Media template
+  alt: Social Media template Photo by Jameson Mallari Atenta
 preamble: If you want to work strategically and goal-oriented with social media, measurement and follow-up are crucial.
 But how do you start and what do you measure in different channels?